JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Use '/help' in the client to list all client commands.
 - It is not possible to construct a fabricator if the associated unit has not been researched as well on Erekir planet.
 - The research tree now shows every nodes.
 This change makes it easier to plan a route if you need to get a specific location.
-- On Serpulo, some derelict has been removed to prevent the player from breaking out of logic.

 ## Version 0.4.0 changelog <a name="changelog" />
 ### Changes
-- Downgraded game version to the last official Mindustry release.*
+- Reverted game version to the last official Mindustry release.
 - Added new Conquest goal.
 This goal will require you to capture every **named** sector from the selected campaign.
-- Reverted previous derelict change.
-Every derelict are present again in sectors.
+- Reverted previous derelict change that was made in version 0.3.0.
 - Added new "Progressive Drills" option.
 - Added new "Progressive Generators" option.
 - Added new "Faster Conveyor" option. @Antydon